So, why Hypnosis? It’s better to ask, “Why not?”

 - Immune System Boosting

 even when other methods fail

-Kay first became interested in hypnosis in the late 80’s when she realized that the biggest reason some people didn’t heal well after surgery was that they were holding some form of emotion at the surgery site.
-She began looking for a simple, effective way to release pent-up emotion without going deeply into the realm of psychology.
-So, she did a little research.
-She liked what shefound and continued to look around.
+I first became interested in hypnosis in the late 80’s when I realized that the biggest reason some people don’t heal well after surgery was that they were holding some form of emotion at the surgery site.
+I began looking for a simple, effective way to release pent-up emotion without going deeply into the realm of psychology.
+So, I did some research.
 She experienced hypnosis for the first time in 94, and was amazed at what it could do.
 She continued her sporadic research, and finally found Katherine Zimmerman in early 2004.
-She finished her training in 2005, and begun offering hypnosis to interested clients.
+She finished her training in 2005, and began offering hypnosis to interested clients.

 Chronic pain changes everything about your life.

 Ordinarily, when we receive a pain stimulus, our body produces endorphins to help fight the pain.
 Recent studies have shown that in patients with chronic pain, the body reduces the amount of pain fighting endorphins it produces, eventually producing none at all.
 This reaction to chronic pain has often been confused with developing a “drug tolerance”, and as a result, long term chronic pain is often seriously under-medicated.
 Any client who wishes to use hypnosis as a way to control chronic pain must have a medical referral.

 Depression can easily set in when you live with chronic pain.
 In the long term, it can change your personality, and not for the better.
 While many of my clients see me for chronic pain, hypnosis can also help significantly with Fibromyalgia, and Irritable Bowel Syndrome.
 With both conditions, the success rate is 85% or more.
 The work is interesting and rewarding, and I really enjoying it.